What’s a Risk Assessment Matrix? And How to Build One in 4 Simple Steps

 A typical risk assessment matrix uses two main criteria:

 - Likelihood (the level of possibility)

-However, some organizations may add other factors such as vulnerability and speed of onset.
-This is a critical step, as these criteria will drive the discussions throughout the rest of the process.
+However, some organizations may consider other risk assessment factors such as vulnerability and velocity (speed of onset).
+This is a critical step, as these criteria will drive the discussions throughout the rest of the risk evaluation process.

 Step 3: Assessing the risks

 This next step is where things start to get fun.
 (Well, as fun as a risk assessment can be.)
 We're going to assess the risks based on the criteria we laid out in the previous steps.

 Most organizations begin by applying a qualitative lens to focus their assessment on risks that participants (leaders) consider most significant for the organization.
 This is typically done using a common "high, medium, and low" scoring approach or a numerical scale by rating factors, such as a range of “1–5”.

 To determine the top risks for the organization, many calculate an average score across the respondents.
 Other organizations use a weighting methodology to bring greater attention to the responses by participants with subject matter expertise in the area.
 Some go a step further and look at the range or distribution of the responses.
 By taking a deeper dive into risks with a wider distribution of responses, it’s possible to surface risk factors not broadly understood that warrant deeper consideration.

 Once the qualitative assessment has been completed, you can shift your assessment to perform a quantitative analysis of the most important risks.
 This will create a solid foundation for decision-making in those critical areas.